 The first step of the analysis consists in generating artificial data gaps in the measured time series.
-This is demonstrated in Figure Fig. 5 in the two upper plots.
-A data gap is defined by its length (in days or e.g. number of 10-min intervals) and its startstate.
-Figure Fig. 5 shows a gap of 30 d length starting on 30 September 2013 0000-00:00:00 UTC.
-For the results presented in Section 4 we have considered gap lengths between 6 and 90 d, and start dates running through the 2-year measurement duration in equal increments.
-The four for wind energy relevant statistical measures (mean wind speed and direction and Weibull shape and scale parameters) already presented in 2.1 are derived for the incomplete time series in the same way as for the original ones but ignoring the data in the gap.
+This is demonstrated in Fig. 5 in the two upper plots.
+A data gap is defined by its length (in days or number of 10 min intervals) and its start.
+Figure 5 shows a gap of 30 d length starting on 30 September 2013, 00:00:00 UTC.
+For the results presented in Sect.
+4 we have considered gap lengths between 6 and 90 d and start dates running through the 2-year measurement duration in equal increments.
+The four wind-energy-relevant statistical measures (mean wind speed and direction and Weibull shape and scale parameters) already presented in Sect.
+2.1 are derived for the incomplete time series in the same way as for the original ones but ignoring the data in the gap.
 The deviations in these measures represent the impact of the gap on the wind statistics.
 Note that for this study we have only considered single gaps of varying lengths.
-Multiple gaps are briefly discussed in Section 5.
+Multiple gaps are briefly discussed in Sect.
+5.

-3.2 Gap filling procedure
+3.2 Gap-filling procedure

-The artificial gaps are filled based on a measure-correlate-predict (MCP) procedure and with the WRF data introduced in 2.2 as input.
+The artificial gaps are filled based on a measure-correlate- predict (MCP) procedure and with the WRF data introduced in 2.2 as input.
 The measured time series consist of the wind speed and direction data including the generated gap, respectively.
 These data are correlated with the numerical (WRF) data for the same period.
-That is, for the period of the gap no data is considered for the correlation step.
-The correlation defines a correction that is implemented slightly differently for the wind speed and direction time series, respectively:
+That is, for the period of the gap no data are considered for the correlation step.
+The correlation defines a correction that is implemented slightly differently for the wind speed and direction time series.

-- For the wind speed data, first the mean values per-we - first - bin the wind speeds every 0.5-ms-1 bin are calculated and then a piece-wise linear fit is applied to these data points by fitting-ms-1 based on the modelled data and calculate the average measured values in every bin.
-Second, we fit two linear functions to for the wind speed ranges [0,5) and [5,20]ms-1, respectively, and using the one or the other fit as a correction function depending if the reference wind
+- For the wind speed data, we first bin the wind speeds every 0.5 m s^{-1} based on the modelled data and calculate the average measured values in every bin.
+Second, we fit two linear functions for the wind speed ranges [0, 5) and $[5, 20] \text{ m s}^{-1}$.
+The resulting coefficients of the linear fits are then applied to correct the respective modelled wind speed and in this way account for the systematic error between measured and modelled data. - For the wind direction data, again first the mean deviation between measured and simulated wind direction per 10° bin is derived and then used directly as offset for the correction.